Turducken: Origin

 Credit for the creation of the turducken is uncertain; other matryoshka-like stuffed dishes have existed for centuries, in a variety of cultures.
-One early version is found in the 1913 Spanish cookbook La Cocina Española Antigua by Emilia Pardo Bazan.
-On page 208, recipe 320 describes a dish called guisado particular which is made by first stuffing an olive, then a small bird with the olive, then that stuffed bird is stuffed into another larger bird and so on sixteen times more, then cooked in an open flame for 24 hours.
+One early version is found in the 1913 Spanish cookbook La Cocina Española Antigua by Emilia Pardo Bazán.
+On page 208, recipe 320 describes a dish called guisado particular, which is made by first stuffing an olive, then a small bird with the olive, then that stuffed bird is stuffed into another larger bird, and so on sixteen times more, then cooked in an open flame for 24 hours.

 As a named dish, it is generally agreed to have been introduced by Cajun chef Paul Prudhomme.
 The earliest print reference to the dish is a 1982 Newsweek article that describes it as a new Prudhomme dish.
 A 1983 New York Daily News article called the turducken "an example of his inventiveness."
 In the 1960s, Prudhomme had worked as a chef at a series of resorts in Colorado and Wyoming.
 In 1984, Prudhomme told the Star Tribune that he had come up with the turducken in 1963 while preparing turkey for a Sunday brunch at one such resort.
 He said he had started selling turduckens in New Orleans around 1982, raising the price repeatedly to lower demand because of the day-long cooking process required.
 Prudhomme trademarked "Turducken" in 1986.
 In 2003, the food writer Jeffrey Steingarten investigated the dish's origin and concluded Prudhomme's was "the first, and therefore the authentic, recipe."

-Another claimant is Hebert's Specialty Meats in Maurice, Louisiana, whose owners Widley Hebert Jr. and Sammy Hebert say they created it in 1985 "when a local man brought his own birds to their shop and asked the brothers to create the medley".
-But Prudhomme's turducken had already been featured in media for several years before Hebert's opened in 1984.
+Another claimant is Hebert's Specialty Meats in Maurice, Louisiana, whose owners, Widley Hebert Jr. and Sammy Hebert, say they created it in 1985 "when a local man brought his own birds to their shop and asked the brothers to create the medley".
+But Prudhomme's turducken had already been featured in the media for several years before Hebert's opened in 1984.

 In the United Kingdom, a turducken is a type of ballotine called a "three-bird roast" or a "royal roast".
 The Pure Meat Company offered a five-bird roast (a goose, a turkey, a chicken, a pheasant, and a pigeon, stuffed with sausage), described as a modern revival of the traditional Yorkshire Christmas pie, in 1989; and a three-bird roast (a duck stuffed with chicken stuffed with a pigeon, with sage and apple stuffing) in 1990.

 Gooducken is a goose stuffed with a duck, which is in turn stuffed with a chicken.